 CONSIDERING the proposals of the IALA Aids to Navigation Requirements and Management Committee.

-ADOPTS the IALA Guideline on Buoy Tender Activities Gnnnn.
+ADOPTS the IALA Guideline Gnnnn on Buoy Tender Activities

-RECOMMENDS IALA member states and other appropriate authorities providing Marine Aids to Navigation services by the use of buoy tender operations to comply with Guideline GNNN on Buoy Tender Activities.
+RECOMMENDS IALA Member States and other appropriate authorities providing Marine Aids to Navigation services by the use of buoy tender operations to comply with Guideline GNNN on Buoy Tender Activities.

 INVITES Members and Marine Aids to Navigation authorities worldwide to implement the provisions of the Recommendation.